MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/custom-token-cache-in-public-client-applications.md

+---
+title: Custom token cache for a public client application
+---

-# Custom Token cache for a public client application
+# Custom token cache for a public client application

 This article is about custom token cache implementations for public client applications.
 For context and more general information about token cache serialization see [Token cache serialization](/azure/active-directory/develop/msal-net-token-cache-serialization).